Sláintecare: COVID-19 pandemic and onwards: 2020–present

 In June 2020, Róisín Shortall, chair of the committee which established the plan, said that delays on funding until 2022 meant the plan "now seems to be completely relegated to some point in the future".
+In the Autumn of 2021, several members of the Sláintecare Implementation Advisory Council resigned, including Professor Anthony O’Connor who predicted that the project was "doomed to fail".

 In 2022, six new Public Health Areas were launched as a step towards the Regional Health Areas (RHAs) outlined in the plan, with the appointment of five Area Directors of Public Health at the medical consultant grade, and with the sixth expected shortly thereafter in the following weeks.
 The design of the six RHAs was expected to be finished in 2022, with a phased introduction in 2023, and full operation in 2024.